 As mentioned above, deposits containing type I kerogen are relatively rare and represent specific depositional conditions leading to the selective accumulation of lipid-rich organic remains.
-The geochemical characterization of the deposits containing type I kerogen is given both according to the published data and according to the data of our own laboratory studies.
+The geochemical characterization of the deposits containing type I kerogen is given both according to the published data and according to the data obtained in the Skoltech geochemistry laboratory.